seL4/camkes-tool/libsel4camkes/docs/ps_io_ops_t.md

 The `ps_io_port_ops_t` interface for architectural I/O operations is implemented for x86 IOPorts.
 Connectors that allocate CapDL IOPort capabilities are expected to register these capabilities in the `_ioport_regions` linker section.
-The CAmkES imlementation of the IOPort interface looks up these capabilities for requested IOPorts and then performs the correct seL4 IOPort invocation.
+The CAmkES implementation of the IOPort interface looks up these capabilities for requested IOPorts and then performs the correct seL4 IOPort invocation.
 Errors are returned for any IOPorts that the component does not have access to.

 A feature may be added in the future for delegating IOPort calls to a different CAmkES component.
 This is required to support sharing of devices across